About The Team

 THIS TIME, INSTEAD OF GETTING FRUSTRATED, I LISTENED BETTER.

-Parents of highly sensitive children need quick, simple steps and much more support than a book or a podcast can provide in order to make lasting change in their families.
+Parents of highly sensitive children need quick, simple steps and much more troubleshooting support than a book or a podcast can provide in order to make lasting change in their families.

 I started to give them support alongside their child so they could see the work in action.